The Diet Chef

 Next, you'll want to sprinkle the brussels sprouts with a little lemon juice and add the chopped hazelnuts as well.
 Now you can give everything a mix and then take the skillet off the heat with the cooked brussels sprouts still inside.
 The residual heat from the pan will continue to cook the chopped hazelnuts and bring out their rich, nutty flavor.

-Lastly, season your sauteed brussels sprouts with a little salt and pepper to taste - and some parmesan cheese if you prefer it - and serve 'em immediately.
+Lastly, season your sauteed brussels sprouts with a little salt and pepper to taste - and some parmesan cheese if you prefer it - and serve all the sprouts immediately.
 Enjoy!

 How to Store Leftover Brussel Sprouts